MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-ama.md

 > File integrity monitoring previously used the [MMA](/azure/automation/change-tracking/overview) in general availability (GA), or the [AMA](/azure/automation/change-tracking/overview-monitoring-agent) in preview.
 > - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
 > - File integrity monitoring using the AMA in preview is no longer supported.
-> A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around August 2024.
+> -  new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around August 2024.

 ## Prerequisites